 - Driving while intoxicated

-- Driving with an open container after drinking
+- Driving with an open container of alcohol in your vehicle after drinking

 - Reckless driving

-- Speeding by 15 mph or more while driving over 55 mph, including in a work zone
+- Speeding by 15 mph or more while driving over 55 mph

 - Aggressive driving